RAISE-Sapienza/additional-material-qg-design-tii-2025/README.md

 * `additional-experiments` - Additional experiments to complement the experimental analysis presented in the paper.

-* `case-study` - This directory contains the Modelica code of the heat network case study witn the required libraries.
+* `case-study` - This directory contains the Modelica code of the heat network case study with the required libraries.
     * `model` - Modelica code of the heat network.
-    * `library` - Modelica code of the Modelica library [Automation of Energy System](https://github.com/looms-polimi/Automation_of_Energy_Systems).
+    * `library` - Modelica code of the [Automation of Energy System](https://github.com/looms-polimi/Automation_of_Energy_Systems) Modelica library.

 ## Additional Experiments.

-This folder contains an additional experiments that completes the experimental analysis proposed in the paper.
+This folder contains additional experiments that complete the experimental analysis proposed in the paper.

 Further details are provided [here](additional-experiments/README.md).